beyond-all-reason/tachyon/docs/schema/user.md

                     "required": ["type"]
                 },
                 "message": { "type": "string", "maxLength": 255 },
-                "battleId": {
+                "matchId": {
-                    "$ref": "#/definitions/battleId",
+                    "$ref": "#/definitions/matchId",
-                    "description": "the battle the report is about, if any" }
+                    "description": "the match the report is about, if any" }
             },
             "required": ["userIds", "reason"]